di3goleite/amazing-vimrc/README.md

 Feature               | Status
 --------------------- | -----------
 Initial vimrc         | Done
+Vim swap files        | Done
 NERDTree Enhancements | To Do
-Vim swap files        | To Do
+256 Terminal          | To Do
 Keybiding manual      | To Do
-256 Terminal          | To Do